 - Future: Does new technology enable or create more barriers?

-Each session will begin with provocations from a diverse range of speakers (who will be announced over the coming months), followed by discussion and debate in chaired breakout spaces and animated by artists-in-residence and other creative responses around the building.
+Each session began with provocations from a diverse range of speakers, followed by discussion and debate in chaired breakout spaces and animated by artists-in-residence and other creative responses around the building.

-The symposium is aimed at those in the cultural sector who want to engage with different perspectives and to plan for real change.
-Global audiences can view the provocations online and join the discussion on social media.
+The Symposium was aimed at those in the cultural sector who want to engage with different perspectives and to plan for real change.
+Global audiences watched the live-stream online and joined the discussion on social media.